Why It Is Done

 is important, such as truck driving, electronics, or the military.

 How To Prepare

-with you to the examination since the tests cannot be properly performed
+with you to the exam since the tests cannot be properly performed

 without them.
 If you have a copy of your current eyeglass prescription, bring

 it with you.

 If you have a young child, it is best to practice eye tests at home before you take your child to the appointment.
 This can help your child cooperate better during the real testing.
 For more information, see the topic Pediatric Preparation for Medical Tests.

 Many medicines may affect the results of vision

 tests.
 Be sure to tell your doctor about all the over-the-counter